 Keto Roti, or keto chapati, is a soft and pliable low-carb version of the popular Indian flatbread.
-It's a healthy, light, and super fast recipe with tips on how to roll and shape into perfect rounds.
+Made with 5 ingredients and just 4 grams of net carbs per serving, it's a healthy, light, and super-fast recipe.
+I've also included tips on how to roll and shape it into perfect rounds.
+Serve this gluten-free almond flour roti alongside curries and dal, or use it as a base for wraps and rolls.

-This keto chapati turns out just as soft, fluffy, and foldable as regular roti and contains only 4g net carbs per serving as compared to 12g in this whole-wheat roti.
+This keto chapati turns out just as soft, fluffy, and foldable as regular roti and contains only 4g net carbs per serving, as compared to 12g in this whole-wheat roti.

 Jump to: